timm/ezr/docs/about.md

 |.. |.. else                        (:best 0 :rest 279)
 ```

-Note our best outcome
+Note our best outcome:

 - Given 19 and 379 best and rest cars,
 - Given three goals "Weight-,Acc+, Mpg+"
-- Then with two tests on "Volume" and "Cylndrs", we can find 15 and 29 best and  rest cars
+- Then with two tests on "Volume" and "Cylndrs", we can find 15 and 29 best and  rest cars.
-  (which is 83\% and 6\% of the initial population).

-in that sort
-proFor the car dat described above,
-t
-doty. fing deta between best and rest.
+- So, initially, the "best"s where a tiny minority and now we can find  83\% of them.

 ## Some Details